-Guarantee Insurance Company (GIC) was placed into liquidation on November 27, 2017 by the Second Judicial Circuit Court in Leon County, Florida.
-GIC was originally licensed in Florida in 1977 and re-domesticated to Florida from South Carolina in January of 2007.
+Guarantee Insurance Company ("GIC") was placed into liquidation on November 27, 2017 by the Second Judicial Circuit Court in Leon County, Florida.
 GIC was licensed in 40 states and the District of Columbia and wrote business in 31 states and DC at the time of the liquidation.
 GIC had approximately 8,600 active policies including 1,250 in Florida at the time of liquidation.
-There were approximately 6,300 open claims with liabilities estimated at \$265 million at the date of liquidation.
-Over the course of 2018 total claims have increased to 10,500 and claim liabilities to \$487 million.
-The claim filing deadline was initially set for May 28, 2018, but later extended to November 27, 2018.
-The 1,300 claims reserved at \$62 million transferred to FWCIGA at the time of liquidation has increased to over 2,000 claims and \$151 million in liabilities.
+Nationwide, there were approximately 6,300 open claims with liabilities estimated at \$265 million at the date of liquidation.
+As of year-end 2019 total guaranty association loss claims in the estate increased to nearly 11,000 and \$540 million.
+Total estate assets reported as of December 31, 2019 were \$38.4 million, offset by \$1.1 billion in liabilities leaving a \$1.02 billion deficit.
+The 1,300 claims reserved at \$62 million transferred to FWCIGA at the time of liquidation has increased to over 2,129 claims and \$137 million in liabilities.